benjamincharity/bc.com/articles/slack-channel-evolution-guide-organizational-growth.md

 _50-300 people_

 DevOps is evolving into a distinct entity as we progress, prompting us to separate it from the Engineering channel.
-Similarly, we're detaching Design from the Product channel.
-The product will continue to focus on high-level matters and important updates while the more tactical aspects shift to Design.
+Similarly, we're detaching Design from the Product channel. **The product will continue to focus on high-level matters and important updates while the more tactical aspects shift to Design.**

 Along this journey, we'll reach a point where introducing regional channels becomes valuable.
 This necessity varies, as a company with 50 employees across three cities may find it helpful, whereas one spread across 30+ cities might not.

 During this stage, we'll also need to refine departmental conversations, enabling the introduction of team and guild channels.
-While guild and department channels overlap, guild channels are dedicated to discussing the guild's activities.
+While guild and department channels overlap, guild channels discuss the guild's activities.
 Therefore, while product design and organization discussions occur in the department-design channel, designers can connect with peers across teams and projects, facilitating knowledge sharing and collaboration.

 As we move forward, the need for dedicated IT support arises, leading us to create a dedicated channel.
-Integrating your knowledge base with Slack would be highly beneficial at this stage if not already implemented.
+Integrating your knowledge base with Slack would be highly beneficial if you still need to implement it.

 - Channels
   - `#dept-dev-ops` - Split from engineering.